Petaluma and Santa Rosa Railroad: Decline

 Passenger service on the Two Rock branch was discontinued on September 30, 1925, after monthly passenger revenues on the branch dropped from $400 to $27.
 A new passenger and freight depot was built in Santa Rosa in 1927.
 The Santa Rosa line was dismantled from McDonald Avenue to Olive Street in 1931.
 The Petaluma & Santa Rosa was purchased by Northwestern Pacific Railroad (NWP) in 1932 and all trolley passenger service ended on July 1 of that year.
 Ferry passenger service was discontinued in 1935, but both ferries continued to carry freight until Gold was scrapped in 1940.
 Petaluma made the last ferry trip on August 24, 1950.
 The Santa Rosa line was dismantled from Olive Street to Stop 45 junction with the NWP Sebastopol branch in 1946 and from Stop 45 to Leddy junction with the NWP branch in 1947.
 Electric operation ended when Motor #1008 brought a carload of horses to Liberty on January 24, 1947.
 Diesel locomotives replaced the electric motors which were burned at Sacramento on March 15, 1947.
 The Two Rock branch was dismantled in 1952, and the Forestville line was shortened by 1 mi to Ross in 1961.
 Southern Pacific Railroad diesel locomotives replaced the last Petaluma and Santa Rosa diesel in 1966.
-The Forestville line was shortened by another mile to Sagu in 1969.
+The Forestville line was shortened by another mile to the Sebastopol Apple Growers' Union (SAGU) plant in 1969.
 Eight miles of track were abandoned between Denman and Turner in 1973, and four more miles of track were abandoned between Turner and Alten in 1978.
-Sonoma County supervisors directed the parks department to acquire portions of the abandoned right-of-way as the line from Santa Rosa to Sebastopol was abandoned between 1984 to 1989.
+Sonoma County supervisors directed the parks department to acquire portions of the abandoned right-of-way as the line from Santa Rosa to Sebastopol was abandoned between 1984 and 1989.
 NWP continued using the southern end of the line to serve local industries in Petaluma.